Pranit-Ekatpure/design-patterns-in-go/README.md

 * Abstract complex creations so that creation is separated from the object user
 * Create an object step by step filling its fields and creating the embdded objects
 * Reuse the object creation algorithm between many objects

+### Factory design pattern:
+> Factory, a component resposible soley for the wholesale (not piecewise, unlike builder) creation of objects.
+With the Factory method, we delegate the creation of families of objects to a different package or object to abstract us from the knowledge of the pool of possible objects we could use.

+Objectives:
+* Delegating the creation of new instances of structures to a different part of the program
+* Working at the interface level instead of with concrete implementations
+* Grouping families of objects to obtain a family object creator

+### Prototype design pattern:
+> The aim of the Prototype pattern is to have an object or a set of objects that is already created at compilation time, but which you can clone as many times as you want at runtime.

+Objectives:
+* The main objective for the Prototype design pattern is to avoid repetitive object creation.
+Imagine a default object composed of dozens of fields and embedded types.
+We don't want to write everything needed by this type every time that we use the object, especially if we can mess it up by creating instances with different foundations: Maintain a set of objects that will be cloned to create new instances, Provide a default value of some type to start working on top of it, Free CPU of complex object initialization to take more memory resources.

+## 2. Structural Patterns
+### Adapter design pattern:
+> It is one of the most commonly used structural patterns.
+An adapter will allow us to use something that wasn't built for a spcefic task at the beginning.
+The Adapter pattern is very useful when, for example, an interface gets outdated and it's not possible to replace it easily or fast.
+Instead, you create a new interface to deal with the current needs of your application, which, under the hood, uses implementations of the old interface.
+Adapter also helps us to maintain the open/closed principle in our apps, making them more predictable too.
+They also allow us to write code which uses some base that we can't modify.

+Objectives:
+* The Adapter design pattern helps to fit the needs of two parts of the code that are incompatible at first.